 This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and are subject to the safe harbor created thereby under the Private Securities Litigation Reform Act of 1995.
 All statements, other than statements of historical or current fact, included in this Form 10-Q are forward-looking statements.
 Forward-looking statements reflect our current expectations and projections relating to our financial condition, results of operations, plans, objectives, future performance and business.
 These statements can be identified by the use of forward-looking words, such as "anticipate," "estimate," "expect," "project," "plan," "intend," "believe," "may," "will," "should," "can have," "future," "likely" and other words and terms of similar meaning (including their negative counterparts or other various or comparable terminology).
-For example, all statements we make relating to our plans and objectives for future operations, growth results or initiatives, the amount of costs expected to be incurred by the Company in connection with the relocation of its North American Linear Motion operations in Charlotte, North Carolina to its manufacturing facility in Monterrey, Mexico, strategies, plans for enhancing shareholder value, pending acquisitions, our expected amount of capital expenditures and pension contributions for fiscal 2025, our expected effective tax rate for fiscal 2025, the timing for completion of the termination of one of the Company's U.S. pension plans and the recording of an associated settlement charge, the amount of future dividend payments in fiscal 2025 and beyond or the expected outcome or impact of pending or threatened litigation are forward-looking statements.
+For example, all statements we make relating to our plans and objectives for future operations, growth results or initiatives, the amount of costs expected to be incurred by the Company in connection with the relocation of its North American Linear Motion operations in Charlotte, North Carolina to its manufacturing facility in Monterrey, Mexico, strategies, plans for enhancing shareholder value, pending acquisitions, our expected amount of capital expenditures and pension contributions for fiscal 2025, our expected effective tax rate for fiscal 2025, our future management of our fixed rate and variable rate long-term debt, the timing financial impact of any foreign jurisdiction's adoption of minimum effective tax rates as established by the Organization for completion of the termination of one of the Company's U.S. pension plans Economic Cooperation and the recording of an associated settlement charge, Development's Pillar Two Framework, the amount of future dividend payments in fiscal 2025 and beyond or the expected outcome or impact of pending or threatened litigation are forward-looking statements.
 All forward-looking statements are subject to risks and uncertainties that may cause actual results to differ materially from those that we expected, including: